CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-schduler-agent-and-controllers.md

    * /api/v1/tenants/{tenantName}/networks/default

 The next-level default resources, such as such as the default service account for a namespace and default DNS service for a network, will be created by the corresponding controllers.

+When a tenant object is deleted, tenant controller will delete all resources in the corresponding space.
+This is aligned with the behavior of namespace deletion.

+In some cases there are requirements of data backup during tenant deletion.
+It's not included in current design as the requirement isn't clear.
+This can also be done by an external tool if needed before deleting tenant objects.

 ## Node Agents
 ### Runtime Isolation